Wildlife Removal in Toms River, NJ

 Exclusion and Entry Point Sealing

-We reinforce ridge vent gaps, soffit seams, roof transitions, chimney joints, and crawlspace openings using wildlife‑resistant screening, vent guards, and durable materials designed to withstand coastal weather conditions.
+We reinforce ridge vent gaps, soffit seams, roof transitions, chimney joints, and crawlspace openings using wildlife‑resistant screening, vent guards, and durable materials.

 Damage Repairs and Structural Restoration

 Wildlife can tear insulation, chew trim boards, and compromise vent covers.
-Our animal damage control services restore affected areas and reinforce structural weak points.
+Our animal damage control services restore affected areas after removal.

 Attic Cleanup and Contamination Control